SMS? BTS? CMS? SRS!

 Priority rating

 If it takes a long time to fulfill a requirement, it is worth giving it a high priority.
 In general, ranking requirements by importance and stability is a good idea.
-By stability we mean how accurately we set the task, and whether we will have to change something in the course of execution.
+By stability, we mean how accurately we set the task, and whether we will have to change something during execution.

 Changes